“I don’t think I have a problem, but those around me are telling me I do. How do I know if I’m addicted to prescription pills?”

 People can become addicted to opioids in a number of ways.
 Maybe it was offered to them by a friend and they were curious to try it, or perhaps they had been prescribed a pain reliever and became addicted after a long period of time.
 Whatever the situation may be, the most important thing is to note changes in behaviors and whether continued opioid use has caused any of these changes in their life

 Again, we’re not trying to come up with a black and white answer of whether or not your loved one is addicted.
 However, there are many signs that things have gone too far.

 - Is drug use causing problems in relationships with friends and family?

 - Have they lost a job or are they about to?

-- Did they get kicked out, did they drop out, or are they getting poor grades in school?
+- Did they get kicked out, or drop out of school?
+Or are they getting poor grades?

 - Do they seem to spend most of their time and money using drugs?

 - Have they lost interest in hobbies they used to enjoy?